Évry-Courcouronnes: Place names, gaps and districts

+Climate

+History

+Modern buildings in the town centre included the Hôtel de Ville which was completed in 1991.

 Parks and recreation

 Parc-du-Lac Courcouronnes is a relatively large park with a walking trail and a small lake.
 It is home to the famous "Dame du Lac" climbing wall constructed by architect Pierre Szekely in 1975.
-The wall has been closed to the public for the entirety of the 21st century, however, trespassers continue to use it regularly.
+The wall has been closed to the public for the entirety of the 21st century; however, trespassers continue to use it regularly.